Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 A. I based the dose purely on the observation of how he responded to the first injection.

 So all that destruction job was done by Dr. Finkelstein solely on the basis of his “observations”?
-Not after a proper consultation with Michael’s doctor, for example, but simply because he “thought” that Michael had an opiate problem?
+Not after another call to Michael’s doctor, but simply because he “thought” that Michael had an opiate problem?

 And what reason for thinking that way did he have?
 He says that Michael had opiate patches on his body, his buttocks were scarred with injections (which could be even from vitamins, couldn’t they?), and he also allegedly received two ampules of Demerol from someone who allegedly had them for MJ.